 Documentation of Disability and Need for Accommodation

 Students may always choose whether or not they want to identify themselves as having a disability, but students who want the university to provide an accommodation must do so.
 If a student’s disability is not obvious, he or she is responsible for providing medical documentation to support the existence of the disability and the need for accommodation.

 The student is responsible for providing all diagnostic information to sufficiently support the existence of disability and the need for reasonable accommodation.
 An accommodation is not needed if the student would still have meaningful access to the program, service, or activity without it.
-The Director of Student Accessibility Services is responsible for deciding whether a disability or need for accommodation(s) has been adequately documented.
+The Director of Student Accessibility Service, or designee, is responsible for deciding whether a disability or need for accommodation(s) has been adequately documented.